Nathan's Hot Dog Eating Contest: History

 In recent years, a considerable amount of pomp and circumstance have surrounded the days leading up to the event, which has become an annual spectacle of competitive entertainment.
 The event is presented on an extravagant stage complete with colorful live announcers and an overall party atmosphere.
 The day before the contest is a public weigh-in with the mayor of New York City.
 Some competitors don flamboyant costumes and/or makeup, while others may promote themselves with eating-related nicknames.
 On the morning of the event, they have a heralded arrival to Coney Island on the "bus of champions" and are called to the stage individually during introductions.
 In 2013, six-time defending champion Joey Chestnut was escorted to the stage in a sedan chair.

 The competition draws many spectators and worldwide press coverage.
-In 2007, an estimated 50,000 came out to witness the event.
 In 2004 a three-story-high "Hot Dog Eating Wall of Fame" was erected at the site of the annual contest.
 The wall lists past winners, and has a digital clock which counts down the minutes until the next contest.
+In 2007, an estimated 50,000 came out to witness the event.
 Despite substantial damage suffered at Nathan's due to Hurricane Sandy in October 2012, the location was repaired, reopened, and the 2013 event was held as scheduled.

-ESPN has long enjoyed solid ratings from its broadcast of the Hot Dog Eating Contest on Independence Day, and on July 1, 2014, the network announced it had extended its agreement with Major League Eating and will broadcast the contest through 2024.
-The event continues to be recognized for its power as a marketing tool.
+ESPN has long enjoyed solid ratings from its broadcast of the Hot Dog Eating Contest on Independence Day, and on July 1, 2014, the network announced it had extended its agreement with Major League Eating and would broadcast the contest through 2024.
+The most recent broadcast rights deal, announced in November 2022, will keep the contest airing on ESPN through 2029.